 Nutrition

-Mix 1 tbsp cornstarch with 2 tbsp cold water, then stir into the stew during the last 10 minutes for a richer texture.
+- Want it thicker?
+Mix 1 tbsp cornstarch with 2 tbsp water and stir in during the final 10 minutes.

 Serving Suggestions

 - Freezer: Freeze for up to 3 months.
-Thaw overnight in the fridge.
+Thaw in the refrigerator overnight.

-- Reheat: Warm on the stovetop over low heat, adding a splash of broth if needed.
+- Reheat: Heat gently on the stove, adding a splash of broth if necessary.

 - Flavorful Chicken Wings Stew